wfpena/template-spring-app/README.md

 1. Run `.\mvnw test` in the root of the project.

+    > Currently the API uses Basic Authentication provided by Spring Security.
+And creates a default user with username: `user` and password: `pass`.
+These values are currently hardcoded in the tests code so they can run successfully.

 ## Swagger

 The API is documented using Swagger.
 To access the generated documentation first run the app and then go to `http://localhost:8080/swagger-ui.html#/` where you will be presented with the Swagger UI (it also allows you to test the endpoints).